YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 ## Changelog as of last update (01/03/2020)

-- NP Taskent joins the Tier Guide as T0.
+- NP Tashkent joins the Tier Guide as T0.
 - NP Chapayev joins the Tier Guide as T1.
 - NP Gangut joins the Tier Guide as T1.
 - NP Sovetskaya Rossiya joins the Tier Guide as T1.